Sunday, April 19, 2026

 SPIRITS AND SOULS, WHAT'S WITH THAT?

-The Hun and the Po are Souls, although each contain three (Hun) to seven (Po) Spirits.
+The Hun and the Po are Souls, although each contain three (Hun) and seven (Po) Spirits.
 The Chinese character for these two Souls includes a character, Gui, "ghost."
-Oh oh.

 Gui = ghost = independent existence, beyond our consciousness.
 Not controlled by the mind.